HOW-TO GUIDES

 Install the hurricane tie to attach the joist to the beam.
 The field joists can use either a H1Z or the H2.5AZ shown earlier from Simpson Strong Tie.
 Use the same 1 ½” SD Connector screws.

 Repeat the process starting with the blocking.
-Make sure the blocking is staggered, not in line with the block on the other side of the joist.
+In order to install the screws straight into both ends of the blocks, make sure the blocking is staggered rather than being in line with the block on the other side of the joist.

 Repeat the steps to install the rest of the joists.
 Blocking, joist, joist hanger, fasten joist to blocking, and hurricane tie.